lgarrison/talks/presentations/04_PythonProfiling/slides.md

 <div class="col-span-3">

+- We're using `py-spy -i` to count idle time, since our dummy program uses `sleep()`.
-- Tips:
+- Tips
-  - Ignore `%Own` and `%Total`, they show the % of samples *since the last refresh* (i.e. 1 second). `OwnTime` and `TotalTime` show aggregate results over the entire run.
+  - Ignore `%Own` and `%Total`, they show the % of samples *since the last refresh* (i.e. 1 second).
+  - Focus on `OwnTime` and `TotalTime`, which show aggregate results over the entire run.
+  - Press `3` or `4` to sort by `OwnTime` or `TotalTime`
   - Press `l` while profiling to toggle grouping by line number or function
-  - Press `3` or `4` to sort by `OwnTime` or `TotalTime`
-  - We're using `py-spy -i` to count idle time, since our dummy program uses `sleep()`.
 </div>

 </div>